ndepergola/Epidemic_Models/README.md

 # Epidemic_Models
 Creating and analyzing an epidemic in a grid-like city.

+NOTE: This project was completed for a class.
+Mind the casual writing in the final report (my professor gave extra credit if we could make him laugh)

 FILE LIBRARY:

 simple_epidemic_city: (ipynb) Small grid city with obstacles.
 People move randomly and contract illness and recover from illness at random rates.
 Output shows each step in time in the city.